sebaoliveri/fluent-assertions/README.md

 ```

-Given the assertion previously written you can pattern match:
+Given the org.validify.assertion previously written you can pattern match:

 ```scala